-This new, independent and strategic group seeks to take the DSSLG work forward, with its key priority to advise, inform and influence higher education providers to improve support for disabled students.
+This new, independent and strategic group has as its key priority to advise, inform and influence higher education providers to improve support for disabled students.

 Through a competitive process, Advance HE was awarded funding by the Office for Students to support the Disabled Students’ Commission for three years.
 Advance HE will have responsibility for providing secretariat support, as well as overseeing the management, coordination and dissemination of research and other DSC outcomes.